-- The acquisition of the equity interests of the entities comprising our predecessor from Thomas Lipar, one of our founders, Eric Lipar, our Chief Executive Officer and Chairman of the Board, and their respective affiliates, in exchange for 10,091,020 shares of our common stock (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus), including the issuance of 1,698,214 shares of common stock (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus) to the non-controlling interests in a subsidiary of one of the entities comprising our predecessor.
+- The acquisition of the equity interests of the entities comprising our predecessor from Thomas Lipar, one of our founders, Eric Lipar, our Chief Executive Officer and Chairman of the Board, and their respective affiliates, in exchange for 10,003,358 shares of our common stock, including the issuance of 2,161,580 shares of common stock to the non-controlling interests in a subsidiary of one of the entities comprising our predecessor.
 These transactions are collectively referred to herein as the "LGI Transaction."
-The LGI Transaction has been accounted for as a combination of entities under common control, including: - The issuance of 50,000 restricted stock units (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus) in settlement of accrued management and executive bonuses; - The recognition of income taxes related to the LGI Transaction, including: - · Recording deferred income taxes related to the LGI Transaction and our conversion to a taxable entity; and - Our taxation as a corporate entity; - Adjustments to account for non-controlling interests in an entity formed in 2013 and consolidated by our predecessor for the period from inception through June 30, 2013;
+The LGI Transaction has been accounted for as a combination of entities under common control, including: - The issuance of 63,636 restricted stock units (based on the initial public offering price of \$11.00 per share) in settlement of accrued management and executive bonuses; - The recognition of income taxes related to the LGI Transaction, including: - Recording deferred income taxes related to the LGI Transaction and our conversion to a taxable entity; and - Our taxation as a corporate entity; - Adjustments to account for non-controlling interests in an entity formed in 2013 and consolidated by our predecessor for the period from inception through June 30, 2013;